dplugins/wp-admin-style/README.md

 ```

 ## What WP Admin Style is not?
 Front end framework for websites.
 We do not want to bloat it with bells and wisless that website needs.
-We want to optimise it for only WordPress components.
+We want to optimise components for only WordPress plugins backend.

 [Link to the Official website](https://wpadminstyle.com/)